-- Genie+ is a paid service that will cost $15 per ticket per day, and will allow you to schedule return times for a wide variety of rides, one at a time, throughout the day.
+- Genie+ is a paid service that will cost a certain amount per person per day, and will allow you to schedule return times for a wide variety of rides, one at a time, throughout the day.

 - Lightning Lanes individual attraction selections will be available for the top tier rides, which will not be included in Genie+.
 This will be a one time cost to ride, and you can only make a couple of these selections per day.